tiagocoutinho/linuxpy/README.md

 Human friendly interface to linux subsystems using python.

-Provides python access to several linux subsystems like V4L2, input, MIDI and, in the future, USB.
+Provides python access to several linux subsystems like V4L2, input and MIDI.

+There is experimental, incomplete and unstable access to USB.

 Requirements:
 * python >= 3.9
 * Fairly recent linux kernel
 * Installed kernel modules you want to access

-There are no python libraries required!
+And yes, it is true: there are no python libraries required!
 Also there are no C libraries required.
 Everything is done here through direct ioctl, read and write calls.
+Ain't linux wonderful?

 ## Installation